-who are skilled in the writing process, have solid interpersonal skills, have been recommended by an instructor, and participate in initial training and ongoing professional development.
+Tutors are current AUNE students who are skilled in the writing process, have solid interpersonal skills, and have participated in initial training and ongoing professional development.

 Sessions vary based on each student’s needs.
 If you are just starting a paper, come in to discuss your ideas; tutors can help you determine what you want to say and what you need to know.
 If you are further along, bring in notes or an outline; tutors can work with you on organization, and dialogue can help you clarify what you want to say and what you might do next.
 If you have a draft in hand, expect to do some reading aloud, respond to and ask questions about your writing and ideas, revise sample sections, and apply what you learn to other parts of your paper.
 The peer tutor will certainly listen, ask questions, and note areas where he/she is confused or excited.

 How often can I see a tutor?